-Effective therapy – Treatment for Depersonalisation, Derealization and dissocation
+Effective therapy – Treatment for Depersonalisation, Derealization and dissociation

-The treatment I offer has proven to be effective.
-Time and again, and this is no coincidence, I've specialized.
+The treatment and training I offer for DP/DR has proven to be effective.
+Time and again, and this is no coincidence, I've specialized in treating DP/DR.

-Seeing as I had these issues myself, I have gone through every phase, from the trying ineffective therapies, to trying to cure and master every phase of healing DP/DR.
+Seeing as I had these issues myself, I have gone through every step of every phase, from the trying ineffective therapies, to trying to cure and master every step of every phase of healing DP/DR.

 General approach Depersonalization, derealization and dissociation